openpowerquality/docusaurus/docs/archive-mongodb.md

 sidebar_label: MongoDB
 ---

+**(Now that we have migrated to Docker for deployment, this provides potentially obsolete installation and deployment instructions.
+Relevant instructions will be migrated to other sections of this documentation site in the near future, and then this file will be deleted.)**

 ## Install MongoDB

 Copy the `install-mongod.sh` script found in the `opq/util/mongod/install` directory to the server you wish to install it on.